-- 1) SNAP recipients, unless otherwise exempt, must meet work registration requirements with WorkForce West Virginia within 30 days of the original SNAP approval and twelve months thereafter to maintain eligibility for the program. - 2) A penalty was applied to the Appellant's SNAP benefits when he failed to meet the SNAP work registration requirements prior to the penalty imposition date of April 30, 2024. - 3) The Appellant is ineligible to receive SNAP benefits until the minimum penalty is served or an exemption is met.
+- 1) SNAP recipients, unless otherwise exempt, must meet work registration requirements with WorkForce West Virginia within 30 days of the original SNAP approval and twelve months thereafter to maintain eligibility for the program. - 2) The Appellant complied with the work registration requirements with WorkForce West Virginia effective April 22, 2024; therefore, he is not required to comply with the requirements until April 2025. - 3) The Respondent incorrectly imposed the July 2024 work registration penalty and termination of the Appellant's benefits.